Chapter 11

 Rendering

-Rendering makes or breaks your final look.
+Rendering plays a decisive role in the quality and realism of the final visuals.
 Pick the best CGI software that works well with the right engines:

 • Arnold is built for cinematic VFX.